Boxing in Liverpool: Paul Hodkinson

 Paul Hodkinson (22-3-1), from Kirkby, is a former BBBofC British featherweight champion and WBC featherweight world champion, a title which he defended successfully on four occasions.
-Hodkinson also challenged for the WBO featherweight title.
+Hodkinson also was a challenger for the WBO featherweight title.
 He fought Marcos Villasana, Steve Cruz, and Gregorio Vargas.

 Andy Holligan

 Andy Holligan (27-3-0) is the former BBBofC British and Commonwealth light welterweight champion and former WBC light welterweight world title challenger.
 His most notable opponents were Julio César Chávez and Shea Neary.

 Derry Mathews

-Derry Mathews (34-8-2), from Anfield, was Commonwealth lightweight champion and former BBBofC British lightweight champion.
+Derry Mathews (34-8-2), from Anfield, was a Commonwealth lightweight champion and former BBBofC British lightweight champion.
 He fought Gavin Rees, Anthony Crolla, and Gary Buckland.

 Shea Neary

 Shea Neary (23-2-0) is a former WBU light welterweight champion.
 He fought Micky Ward, Andy Holligan, and Eamonn Magee.

 Liam Smith

-Liam Smith (boxer) (15-0-1), from Kirkdale, is the reigning WBO light middleweight world champion.
+Liam Smith (15-0-1) from Kirkdale is the reigning WBO light middleweight world champion.
 He is one of the four famous Smith brothers.
 His most notable opponents to date are Eric Ochieng and Max Maxwell.